Basics

 }

-The configuration, however, can be a bit tricky.
+The configuration itself can be a bit tricky.
 There are some base options, but most adapters introduce their own flags.
-Again, you can use the nvim-dap wiki as reference, but you may need to also check your adapter’s documentation as well.
-Here’s a basic configuration to launch a C++ program using codelldb:
+Again, you can use the nvim-dap's wiki as a reference, but you may need to also check your adapter's documentation as well.
+Here's a basic .vscode/launch.json to launch a C++ program using codelldb:

 {